-My Dream Boutique Resort tucked away on the banks of the Nam Khan river on the opposite side to the centre of Luang Prabang.
+My Dream Boutique Resort kindly hosted me for the last two nights of my time in Luang Prabang.
+It’s tucked away on the banks of the Nam Khan River on the opposite side to the centre of the city.
 All the resort buildings and facilities are all at one end of a large, well-kept garden and lawn which stretches all the way down to the river.

-The resort has a selection of rooms ranging from their Classic, which costs $69 USD (£53 USD) to their Villa-suite, which costs $135 USD (£104 GBP) in low season (prices rise in high season).
+The resort has a selection of rooms ranging from their Classic to their Villa-suite which vary in price depending on the season.
 All the rooms are simple but attractively decorated in natural colours and materials such as wood, stone and bamboo.

 Despite the resort being on the ‘wrong’ side of the river, I didn’t find this to be an inconvenience at all.
-It was very close to the toll bamboo bridge which you need to cross to reach the centre, which is only a 15 to twenty-minute walk.
-Be sure to take a torch with you if you go out at night as there lighting on the bridge is not bright.
-It’s location also meant it was a peaceful place to stay.
+It was very close to the toll bamboo bridge which you need to cross to reach the centre, which is only a 15 to 20-minute walk.
+Be sure to take a torch with you if you go out at night as the lighting on the bridge is not bright.
+Its location also meant it was a peaceful place to stay.
 An added bonus of the resort is the free bicycles available for guests to use.

 I thought this was a wonderful little resort.
 The staff especially helped make my stay enjoyable.
 They were always friendly and on hand when needed but on the same note, not intrusive.
 I’d highly recommend this especially if you want somewhere peaceful to relax at the beginning or end of your trip.

 If you’re looking for accommodation that’s cheaper or closer to town there are plenty of other accommodation options in Luang Prabang:

 Should you have the luxury of some extra time to spend in Luang Prabang there are several other things to see and do including: